fosscell/bashworkshop/Bashworkshop.md

         (long) list the files with their characteristics (size, privs, owner, etc) ls -a
-        list all files in the current directory (including those that would normally be invisible) ls *.jpg
+        list all files in the current directory (including those that would normally be invisible) ls *att*
-        list the names of all files with names ending in ".jpg" ls a*
-        list the names of all files with names beginning with "a" ls *att*
         list the names of all files with names containing "att"